pickup icon

 • Special features & uses: edible and highly nutritious berries; pollinator powerhouse; medicinal; landscape uses include habitat hedgerows, windbreaks, and erosion control

-On the downside, please be aware that wester serviceberry is susceptible to cedar rust, which has become widespread in the region.
+On the downside, please be aware that western serviceberry is susceptible to cedar rust, which has become widespread in the region.
 Cedar rust is transmitted by fungus spores from nearby cedars and junipers and causes bright orange spots on the plant.
 Avoid planting near cedars or junipers.
 Remove and dispose of any leaves displaying rust as soon as possible and avoid watering the leaves if the fungus is present, as it will drip down and spread (only water at the base).
+This fungus is almost always merely a cosmetic concern (and a minor one at that), later in the season, well after the flowers have finished.